kaltura/all-in-one-video-pack.wordpress/readme.txt

 **Self-Hosted Solution**
 -------------
-You can also connect your Kaltura Video plugin to Kaltura�s Community Edition- the self-hosted, community supported version of Kaltura's Open Source Online Video Platform - all behind your own firewall and on your own server for free.
+You can also connect your Kaltura Video plugin to Kaltura's Community Edition- the self-hosted, community supported version of Kaltura's Open Source Online Video Platform - all behind your own firewall and on your own server for free.

 **Features and Benefits**
 -------------
 * Easy video upload - import rich-media directly to your blog post or record from webcam
-* Central media management � through the Kaltura Management Console.
+* Central media management - through the Kaltura Management Console.
 Includes video analytics and reports
 * Complete administrative capabilities - you decide who can contribute and access videos
 * Configurable player branding and features
 * Visitor Engagement - allow readers and subscribers to add video and audio comments, and to participate in collaborative videos
 * Support for Advertising & Monetization
-* Social Sharing � easily share across social networks, blogs, and sites
+* Social Sharing - easily share across social networks, blogs, and sites
-* Optimal Playback Experience � with our adaptive bitrate technology, on any device
+* Optimal Playback Experience - with our adaptive bitrate technology, on any device
 * Sidebar widget displaying all recent videos and video comments posted
 * Update thumbnail of video by selecting frame from video

-**What�s New in Version 2.6?**
+**What's New in Version 2.6?**
 -------------
 * WordPress VIP certification including: sanitization, escaping and many other improvements.
 * Full support for WordPress 3.5.2
 * MultiUser Support - install the plugin once, use video in multiple WordPress site instances (separate instances with centralized management and administration of all content)
-* Mobile playback support � reach anyone on any device (including iOS, Android), web, and set-top boxes.
+* Mobile playback support - reach anyone on any device (including iOS, Android), web, and set-top boxes.

 See release notes [here](http://knowledge.kaltura.com/node/905).